cra88y/infininote/README.md

 InfiniNote is a React project inspired by EverNote allowing you to write and categorize notes.

 # Technologies Used
+Node.js
-- React
+React
-- Redux
+Redux
-- Sequelize
-- PostgreSQL
-- Express
+Express
+PostgreSQL
+Sequelize
+BCrypt